How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 - Whether it was your deviation (forgotten line) or the opponent's (new sideline)

-The human work stays, you still decide whether to patch a sideline that only appeared once or to let it go.
-The manual bookkeeping disappears.
+The human work stays - you still decide whether to patch a sideline that only appeared once or to let it go.
+The bookkeeping (PGN export, manual position lookup, line matching) disappears.
+For most club players the time saved is the difference between running this loop weekly versus running it once a quarter and forgetting most of what you found.

 Say you play this position regularly as White and your repertoire only covered 5...c6.
 Your opponent surprises you with 5...Bf5.
 You play sensibly and still draw, but the post-game workflow catches it: opponent deviation, position missing from repertoire.
-The fix is to add 5...Bf5 with a short plan note, for example "respond 6.Ne5 to target Bf5, or 6.Bc4 for flexible development."
+The fix is to add 5...Bf5 with a short plan note - for example "respond 6.Bc4 with the idea of Bd2 and O-O-O, attacking the queen on a5 later."
 Next time it happens, you are ready.

 Concrete Example: Ruy Lopez Closed, Your Own Deviation